 Normandy is a somewhat small city located in the state of Missouri.
 With a population of 4,978 people and three constituent neighborhoods, Normandy is the 134th largest community in Missouri.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Normandy is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Normandy isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Normandy are a mix of both white- and blue-collar jobs.
 Overall, Normandy is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Normandy who work in office and administrative support (14.88%), teaching (10.43%), and sales jobs (9.00%).
+There are especially a lot of people living in Normandy who work in office and administrative support (14.01%), teaching (13.55%), and sales jobs (9.97%).

 Also of interest is that Normandy has more people living here who work in computers and math than 95% of the places in the US.